Whitepaper

 External Data Acquisition: Entities outside the Bittensor ecosystem can tap into the subnet to acquire high-quality human-generated data.

-Benefits to participants contributing through the subnet:
+Benefits to contributors participating through the subnet:

 Subnet Mechanism